Executable:

 add_executable(${PROJECT_NAME} main.cpp)

-in the same directory whose recipes are cross platform commands, CMake’s documentation suggest that the build is separated from the source
+Running cmake . creates a Makefile in the same directory whose recipes are cross-platform commands.
+CMake’s documentation suggests that the build is separated from the source.

 $ mkdir build